open-and-sustainable/cirquant/docs/methodology.md

 To avoid hardcoding values and ensure reproducibility, the system uses a centralized `ANALYSIS_PARAMETERS` global variable in the CirQuant module.
 This variable is populated at module initialization by loading parameters from the `config/products.toml` file.
 This approach provides:

-1. **Centralized configuration**: All analysis parameters in one place
+1. **Centralized configuration**: Research-based assumptions in one place
 2. **Traceability**: Parameters are stored in the processed database
 3. **Flexibility**: Easy to update parameters without modifying code
 4. **Transparency**: Clear record of assumptions used in analysis

-The configuration dictionary contains:
+The configuration contains research-based potential rates:

-- **Current circularity rates**: Existing material recirculation percentages by product (each product has its own explicit rate)
+- **Potential refurbishment rates**: Achievable product reuse percentages by product
-- **Potential circularity rates**: Achievable rates with best practices/innovations (each product has its own explicit rate)
+- **Potential recycling rates**: Achievable collection and material recovery rates by product

-- **Product weights**: Conversion factors from kilograms to tonnes for each product
+Data-driven parameters are fetched from statistical sources:
+- **Current collection/recycling rates**: From Eurostat waste statistics (forthcoming)
+- **Material composition**: Product material breakdown for recovery calculations (forthcoming)
+- **Average product weights**: Calculated from PRODCOM quantity/value ratios (forthcoming)

 ### Parameter Storage in Database